milesj/optimal/docs/predicates.md

 - `oneOf(list: string[])` - Validate the value is one of the following strings.
 - `pascalCase()` - Checks that the string is in pascal case (`FooBarBaz`).
 Must start with an uppercase character and contain at minimum 2 characters.
+- `sizeOf(length: number)` - Requires the string to be an exact length.
 - `snakeCase()` - Checks that the string is in snake case (`foo_bar_baz`).
 Must separate words with an underscore and contain at minimum 2 characters.